Idalundtorp/DMI-MSC-SIC/README.md

 Example:
 ./main.sh 2025-07-01 2025-07-31

+This code runs:

+1. Reprojection of NIC icecharts from shapefiles into 12.5 EASE3 netcdf files
+2. Regridding of all data (NIC icecharts, OSI458_TU (temporal update of OSI458 PMW CDR), FMI_SMHI icecharts, BALTIC_SST) from their original grid to a regular 0.05 degree lat/lon grid.
+It also splits ESA CCI SST data into NH and SH
+3. Running processing of DMI-MSC-SIC (main script)
+4. Combines NH and SH DMI-MSC-SIC files to create global files.

+Steps 2 and 3 runs separately for NH and SH

 📥 Input Data

 Each of the input data sources can be downloaded using their respective download scripts.

 Example: ./download_OSI450a.sh